 The Pokémon anime feels the need to have the characters (usually Brock) comment on almost every Pokémon, type, or move used in a battle.
 For some uncommon weaknesses, like maybe Bug types over Dark types, it's OK, but not when it's over types that any fan who has played the games could guess.
 Every single battle has a discussion like this:

 Brock: "(Insert Pokémon here) is a (Insert Pokémon's type here) type."
 Whoever: "That means it should be good/bad against (Insert opponent's Pokémon here), right?"
 Brock: "Right.
 But who knows what will happen."note Hint: Ash will manage to win, regardless of the types.
-Unless it's against his rival of the region, or he needs to learn a lesson in humility for the fifth time.
+Unless it's against his rival of the region, or he needs to learn a lesson in humility for the 50th or so time.

 The anime doesn't really talk about more advanced concepts that more experienced players of the game use either.
 That said, Pokémon battles in the anime work on a completely different level than they do in games.
 Though it doesn't excuse why everyone uses the most basic moves, strategies, and type match-ups.
 Sometimes, the characters tend to forget or simply not know how dual-type Pokémon work in terms of weakness and resistance.

 The series based on the original, main series Generation V games was called Best Wishes! in Japan.
 Apparently, they didn't think anyone would get it, and the name was changed to Black and White internationally.

 "Who's That Pokémon?" segments, especially in the (English) 1st season and all "Black and White" seasons.
 99% of the time, the silhouetted Pokémon will be the main focus of the episode, meaning you'd absolutely have to not be paying attention to get it wrong.